J.D./M.B.A. Programs with The Drucker Graduate School of Management

 If I complete the program successfully will I receive one diploma or two?

-You will receive two diplomas - the J.D. from Southwestern and the M.B.A. or E.M.B.A from Drucker.
+You will receive two diplomas - the J.D. from Southwestern and the M.B.A. from Drucker.

 What are the admission requirements for the concurrent-degree program?